2018 faculty members are listed below. Updates will be made regularly leading up to July.

 assistant director and with Arthur Miller and Sam Shepard for the Signature Theater Company.
 He has directed numerous productions and readings in New York City and regionally His most recent productions include College Colors at Crossroads Theater, The Hot Season at The Sheen Center,In God’s Hat at Playwrights Horizons Peter Jay Sharp Theater and Blood Potato at The Harold Clurman Theater for Apothecary Theatre Company, and Beyond the Pale (nominated for Best Director and Best Production at the 1st Irish Theatre Festival).
 At The Greenwich Street Theatre, he directed the world premiere of Jamie Linley’s Dirty Works (critical acclaim in NYC and at The Edinburgh Fringe Festival) and Philip Ridley’s The Pitchfork Disney, both as resident director of Stiff Upper Lip, as well as Joe Penhall’s Some Voices with The Villar-Hauser Development Fund.
 Other credits include: TheBCam at the Flamboyen, Watching and Waiting at The Judith Anderson, The House of Yes at The Currican, and Life During Wartime (2001 Off-Off Broadway Review Award for Outstanding Production) with Inertia Productions as their resident director.
 As co-developer and dramaturge-director, Kevin has worked on This is the How, with Rhett Rossi at The Playroom Theater, David Dannenfelser’s When Words Fail… at The NY International Fringe Festival (the script of which is published in Plays and Playwrights, Vol. One), and Peter Handy’s East of the Sun and West of the Moon, which was a finalist in the Samuel French One Act Festival and is published by Samuel French.
 His Los Angeles production of Chet Whell’s Economic Subterfuge, starring Jason Huber, was nominated for an LA Weekly Award.
 Kevin is the Associate Head of Acting and the Director of Performance Ensemble in the MFA/ BFA program at Mason Gross School of the Arts, Rutgers University, and is an associate director of the Youth Theater of New Jersey, where he teaches in their Summer Theater Institute in residence at Juilliard.

 Chantal Jean-Pierre is an accomplished actress and a former collegiate instructor.
-Recently, she appeared in “Disgraced” as Jory at Maltz Jupiter Theatre.
-Additional roles as Mayme in Intimate Apparel at Dorset Theatre Company, Mrs. Muller in Doubt at Flat Rock Playhouse, Ruth in A Raisin in the Sun both at Crossroads Theatre Company and Weston Playhouse, as well as the featured role in the regional premiere of Lynn Nottage’s Fabulation at the People’s Light and Theater Company.
+Recently, she appeared in “Our Town” at Miami New Drama.
+Additional roles as Jory in Disgraced at Maltz Jupiter Theatre, Mayme in Intimate Apparel at Dorset Theatre Company, Mrs. Muller in Doubt at Flat Rock Playhouse, Ruth in A Raisin in the Sun both at Crossroads Theatre Company and Weston Playhouse, as well as the featured role in the regional premiere of Lynn Nottage’s Fabulation at the People’s Light and Theater Company.
 She appeared in the title role in both Cincinnati Shakespeare and Orlando Shakespeare Festival’s production of Antony and Cleopatra.
-She has also graced the stages of several reputable theaters including Hartford Stage (Sheila’s Day); Luna Stage (Voice of Good Hope) and (The Other Side of Newark); NY Theater Workshop (Jazz Wife); Ensemble Studio Theater (Vukani); NJ Shakespeare Festival (The Blue Bird) and (Henry VI); and at LaMama theater she appeared in The G-Word, a play about the devastating circumstances in Darfur.
-A lover of classical theater, she has played Olivia in Twelfth Night, Goneril in King Lear at the Folgers in Washington DC, Gertrude in Hamlet at the American Globe Theater and Paulina in Winter’s Tale.
+She has also graced the stages of several reputable theaters including Hartford Stage (Sheila’s Day); Luna Stage (Voice of Good Hope) and (The Other Side of Newark); NJ Shakespeare Festival (The Blue Bird) and (Henry VI); and at LaMama theater she appeared in The G-Word.
+A lover of classical theater, she has played Olivia in Twelfth Night, Goneril in King Lear at the Folgers in Washington DC, Gertrude in Hamlet at the American Globe Theater.
+Ms. Jean-Pierre has also guest starred on a number of television shows.
 She has taught at Mason Gross School of the Arts at Rutgers, SUNY/Purchase, and Montclair State University.
 She has an MFA in Acting from Rutgers University and a BFA from Florida International University.

 Stephen Agosto (Director/Teacher – Musical Theatre Track)